 Log Home Timeline

 It is also at this point where elements of your log home timeline come together, based on several factors, including financing, complexity of your log home design, and the desired start date for construction.
-Hersey offered a rough timeline for these integrated steps below:
+Here is a rough timeline for these integrated steps below:

 - 4-6 months from delivery— Prequalification with your financial institution.
-If your bank or mortgage company has any questions, Hersey encouraged the loan officer to call Katahdin for answers and clarification.
+If your bank or mortgage company has any questions, we encourage the loan officer to call Katahdin for answers and clarification.

 - 3 months from delivery— Paying the 10% deposit, signing the contract and signing off on approved sketches (preliminary plans).